greeky-tarun/CodeTogether/README.md

 **Tagline:** Collaborative Coding, Seamlessly Shared

 ## Executive Summary
-CodeSync is an innovative web-based collaborative code editing and sharing platform designed to revolutionize how developers, teams, and learners work together on coding projects.
+CodeTogether is an innovative web-based collaborative code editing and sharing platform designed to revolutionize how developers, teams, and learners work together on coding projects.

 ## Core Features and Functionality